Beneficial Botanicals

 Other Names: clinker polypore, cinder conk, birch canker polypore, black birch mushroom, birch lip

-Parts Used: sclerotia / harvested from birch trees
+Parts Used: sclerotia harvested from birch trees

-Organic: yes / wild harvested, made with organic alcohol
+Organic: yes / wild harvested

 Origin: USA